DakotaSamuel/Samduino/esp32-debugging.md

-# ESP 32 Debugging Guide
+# ESP32 Debugging Guide
 Welcome to the wonderful world of ESP32 debugging.
-A *supposedly* simple process that has caused me to loose too many hours of sleep...
+A *supposedly* simple process that has caused me to lose too many hours of sleep...

 Nice general guide: https://docs.platformio.org/en/latest/plus/debug-tools/esp-prog.html